 Because we are a surgical practice, it is not always possible to stay exactly on time.
 Still, we pride ourselves on staying on schedule and rarely will you have much, if any, waiting time.
 Most scheduling delays arise because of patients arriving late.
 Please remember to allow for unpredictable traffic and give yourself a few minutes to spare.

 Low-interest payment plans with low monthly payments through Care Credit Financing.
-The financing period can range from one to five years.

 For your convenience we accept Visa, MasterCard, and Discover Cards.

 Unfortunately, there is a great deal of confusion about dental insurance.
 Please remember that we do not work for any insurance company or for any PPO or HMO.
 We work for you.
 Our treatment recommendations are based solely on what we feel will give you the best periodontal outcome.
 Insurance companies' treatment recommendations are based solely on what is best for their profit margins.